Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Bloody Edition/ReadMe.md

 ![Discord Solver - Bloody Edition](https://imgur.com/TBkblD3.png "Don't worry guys... even if my screen capture show French text, my mods are in English")
 Of course, the weapon skin is grunge...
 What did you expect for a weapon which stay forgetten in a pool in a cave since a eternity?
 A pristine and shiny weapon perhaps?
 Well, no... she is dirty and all rusted!
 Be happy that this old submachine gun is still able to shot fews bullets!

-This Mod has few options & fix, so feel free to use the BLCMM tool to select the best option that suit you.
+This Mod has few options, so feel free to use the BLCMM tool to select the best option that suit you.

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between English/French.
-- The Explosive Elemental Color Glow has a toggle option between On/Off
 - The Bloody skin has a toogle option between:
     - The Bloody Skin: Grunge and bloody
     - The Grunge Skin: Grunge (without blood)
     - The original Lascaux Skin
+- The Explosive Elemental Color Glow has a toggle option between On/Off

 ... and few fix:

 - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
 - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
 - Fix for Bayonet Buff in Slot 1
-- Fix for Koby "Rarity Color Fix": AfterMarket (just in case if you use this old mod)
+- Fix for Koby "Rarity Color": AfterMarket (just in case if you use this old mod)

 ## Gibbed codes: